evanniedojadlo/evan-niedojadlo/README.md

 <h1 align="center">Hi 👋, I'm Evan Niedojadlo</h1>
 <h4 align="center">I'm an Engineer that is currently focused on Infrastructure and Operations with some Security sprinkled on top.
 I'm excited to be here and help others learn.</h4>

-- 🔭&nbsp;I’m currently working at Peddle and on various projects within NimbusLoft
+- 🔭&nbsp;I’m currently working at Peddle and on various projects within Cirrus Loft.

 - 📸&nbsp;I make technology content for [YouTube](https://www.youtube.com/randomthoughtstech)